-Savant syndrome demonstrates that an individual who appears to be intellectually deficient based upon more traditional definitions of intelligence can display exceptional abilities in a specific area or areas.
-If a savant such as Peek was measured by Gardner's multiple intelligence theory (discussed below), he would be associated with having intelligences related to his abilities, such as linguistics.
+Savant syndrome demonstrates how an individual who appears to be intellectually deficient, based on traditional definitions of intelligence, can display exceptional abilities in a specific area or areas.

 Gardner's Multiple Intelligence Theory

 In 1983, Howard Gardner proposed a view of multiple intelligences from which our thoughts and behaviors develop.
-According to Gardner's theory, these intelligences can emerge singularly or can mix in a variety of ways to achieve a diversity of end results.
+According to Gardner's theory, these intelligences can emerge singularly or can mix in a variety of ways to achieve very diverse end results.
 Gardner identified eight specific intelligences and two additional tentative ones:

-- Bodily-kinesthetic intelligence: the control and use of one's body through dance, sports, art, primitive hunting, etc.
+Bodily-kinesthetic intelligence: the control and use of one's body (e.g., dance, sports, art, primitive hunting, etc.)

-Spatial intelligence: visual perceptions and manipulations; involves activities such as packing items into a box, reading a map, etc.
+Spatial intelligence: visual perceptions and manipulations (e.g., packing items into a box, reading a map, etc.)

-- Intrapersonal intelligence: knowing one's self, emotional awareness, motivations, etc.
+Intrapersonal intelligence: knowing oneself, emotional awareness, motivations, etc.

-- Interpersonal intelligence: discerning the emotions, motivations, etc. of others.
+Interpersonal intelligence: discerning the emotions and motivations of others

-Musical intelligence: competencies related to rhythm, pitch, tone, etc. and areas related to composing, playing, and feeling music.
+Musical intelligence: competencies related to rhythm, pitch, tone, etc., and areas related to composing, playing, and appreciating music

 Sternberg's Triarchic Theory of Intelligence

 In 1986, Robert Sternberg proposed a Triarchic Theory of intelligence.
-His theory divides intelligence into three dimensions that work together: componential, experiential, and contextual.
+His theory organizes intelligence into three dimensions that work together: componential, experiential, and contextual.

-The componential dimension include an individual's mental mechanisms, and is divided into three parts:
+The componential dimension includes an individual's mental mechanisms, and is composed of three parts:

 The experiential dimension involves the way that individuals deal with the internal and external world.
-This dimension looks at how individuals deal with novelty and the automatization of processes.
+This dimension looks at how individuals deal with novelty and the eventual automation of processes.
 Finally, the contextual dimension examines how individuals adapt to, shape, and select the external world around them.